 The Company entered into a forward purchase agreement (a "Forward Purchase Agreement") with certain investors (the "Forward Purchase Investors"), which provides for the purchase of \$150 million forward purchase shares (the "Forward Purchase Shares"), for \$10.00 per share, in a private placement to close substantially concurrently with the closing of the initial Business Combination.
 The Forward Purchase Agreement also provides that the Forward Purchase Investor may elect to purchase up to an additional \$50 million of Forward Purchase Shares, for a purchase price of \$10.00 per share.
 Any elections to purchase up to 5,000,000 additional Forward Purchase Shares will take place in one or more private placements in such amounts and at such time as the Forward Purchase Investor determines, but no later than simultaneously with the closing of the initial Business Combination.
 The Company and the Forward Purchase Investors may determine, by mutual agreement, to increase the number of additional Forward Purchase Shares at any time prior to the initial Business Combination.
-The forward purchase Agreement do not depend on whether any Class A ordinary shares are redeemed by the Public Shareholders.
+The obligations under the Forward Purchase Agreement do not depend on whether any Class A ordinary shares are redeemed by the Public Shareholders.
 The forward purchase securities will be issued only in connection with the closing of the initial Business Combination.
-The sale of forward purchase securities may be used as part of the consideration to the sellers in the initial Business Combination, expenses in connection with the initial Business Combination or for working capital in the post-transaction company.
+The proceeds from the sale of forward purchase securities may be used as part of the consideration to the sellers in the initial Business Combination, expenses in connection with the initial Business Combination or for working capital in the post-transaction company.
+The Forward Purchase Agreement should be classified within shareholders' equity (deficit), and the Forward Purchase Agreement is considered indexed to the Company's own share under ASC Topic 815-40, Derivatives and Hedging - Contracts in Entity's Own Equity.
+As such, the Forward Purchase Agreement should be classified in shareholders' equity (deficit).